affo98/DNA-language-models-and-GLP1-microbiome-changes/train/pretrain/README.md

 ## Model Checkpointing

-- Model checkpoints are saved periodically during training
+- Model checkpoints are saved under `./RESDIR/` directory
-- Best model is saved in the `./RESDIR/best/` directory
+- Best model is saved in `./RESDIR/best/` directory
 - Training state can be resumed from checkpoints